The Stress-Free Holiday Party Plan

 Step 1: Make Only Easy, Impressive Food

-This stress-free plan comes complete with do-ahead recipes (a few savories and a sweet) and delicious store-bought extras.
+This stress-free menu comes complete with make-ahead recipes (a few savories and a sweet) and some delicious store-bought extras.
 Even better: The grab-and-go, finger-food-only menu requires no utensils, meaning less cleanup.

 Step 2: Step Away From the Cocktail Shaker

 Making each guest custom cocktails?
 Forget about it.
 These big-batch drinks are crowd-pleasers, and guests will like that they can help themselves.
 Mix up a few of the recipes below before the party starts, then set them out on a bar cart, along with a bucket of ice, cocktail napkins, and garnishes.

 Turn off your bright overheads and use candles to give off a warm glow and cozy scent.
 Before guests arrive, light a Glade Cozy Cider Sipping 3-Wick Candle.
 With warm notes of apple, cinnamon, and nutmeg, it will give the impression you've spent the day baking pies, even if your dessert menu is make-ahead.

 To infuse the party with holiday cheer without subjecting folks to back-to-back tracks of “Rudolph the Red-Nosed Reindeer” and “Feliz Navidad,” mix traditional holiday tunes with modern favorites.
 Especially if your party is scheduled for later in the holiday season, guests will be grateful for a mix of new and old favorites.

 Rent a coatrack.
 It beats having guests pile jackets on your bed.
 Check party-rental sites.
 Coatracks cost about $20, and many times hangers are included.
 Put the rack in the entryway against a wall.

 Soak dirty dishes.
 Fill a large plastic bin with warm, soapy water and keep it in the kitchen.
 Toss in used dishes during the party to save time scrubbing later.